Peter-Roger/relathon/README.rst

 int
 ^^^
-**int** is used as an argument for certain builtin functions to specify dimension information.
+**int** is used as an argument for several builtin functions to specify relation dimension information.

 float
 ^^^^^